ballerina-platform/ballerina-dev-website/learn/references/java-interoperability/the-bindgen-tool.md

 ### Dependent Classes
 When there are dependent Java classes present inside generated Ballerina bindings (as parameters or return types), the bindgen tool generates an empty Ballerina binding class to represent each one of these classes.
 This will represent a Java class mapping without the constructors, methods, or field bindings.
 If one of these classes is required later, the bindgen tool could be re-run to generate the complete implementation of the Ballerina bindings.

-E.g., The generated dependent class representing `java.util.List` will be as follows.
+E.g., the generated dependent class representing `java.util.List` will be as follows.
 ```ballerina
 distinct class List {